kylerwsbm/snarkyinvoice-lol/README.md

 * **Random Reasons** – Stuck on a reason?
 Click “Need inspiration?” to populate the reason field with a random petty suggestion.
 * **Petty Meter** – A live descriptor (Polite, Saucy, Unhinged) appears next to the slider so you know exactly how over‑the‑top your invoice will be.
 * **Playful Design** – A colourful doodle pattern in the header and witty tooltips throughout the form keep things light while you bill with spite.
-* **Share Button** – Instantly share your invoice using the Web Share API on supported devices.
-If sharing isn’t available, the invoice text is copied to your clipboard so you can paste it anywhere.
+* **Share Button** – Instantly share your invoice as an image.
+When supported, the Web Share API opens your device’s native share sheet with a PNG of the invoice attached.
+On devices that don’t support file sharing, the image is automatically downloaded so you can send it yourself.

 ## Getting Started